Environmental history of the United States: Destruction of a fourth of the forests, 1780s to 1860s

+According to geographer Michael Williams, by 1860, about 153 million acres of forest had been cleared for farms, and another 11 million acres cut down by industrial logging, mining, railroad construction, and urban expansion.
+A fourth of the original forest cover in the eastern states was gone.
+At the same time there was a major change in how Americans viewed forests.
+They were recognized as the foundation of industrialization, agricultural expansion, and material progress.
+Lumber was the nation's largest industry in 1850, and second in 1860 behind textiles.
+As Frederick Starr emphasized in 1865, forests were integral to the four key necessities for prosperity: "cheap bread, cheap houses, cheap fuel, and cheap transportation for passengers and freights."
+Lumbering was a very dangerous trade, with crippling accidents and death a common hazard.
+But it paid well because the lumber was essential for construction and wood was the main fuel for homes, business, steamboats and railroads.
+Intellectuals began examining the complex relationships between forests and soil, climate, farming, railroading and the economy.
+They pondered the overall ecological balance.
+Was the nation's energy at risk as settlement expanded westward into the trans-Mississippi prairies where wood was scarce.

+Given the economic and cultural importance of the forests, some worried commentators, especially George Perkins Marsh and Increase Lapham. began questioning the widespread destruction.
+They saw the forests and backwoods pioneers as symbols of America, and their disappearance was concerning.
+Romantic writers such as Henry David Thoreau and Ralph Waldo Emerson helped Americans appreciate the aesthetic and recreational value of forests, beyond just their economic importance.
+The early conservation movement had its roots in these concerns.

 Industrial Revolution, 1810s–1890s

 In the late 18th and early 19th centuries, wastes from mining operations began to enter rivers and streams, and iron bloomeries and furnaces used water for cooling.
 In the early 19th century, the development of steam engines led to their use in the mining and manufacturing sectors (such as textiles).
 The expanded use of steam engines generated larger volumes of heated water (thermal pollution).
 The productivity gains, along with the introduction of railroads in the 1830s and 1840s—which increased the overall demand for coal and minerals—led to additional generation of wastes.

 The Second Industrial Revolution led to development of manufacturing processes that generated new types of wastes, including air, water and land pollution (solid and hazardous waste).
 These new industrial sectors included: